 And as reported in an October 29, 2010 Time magazine article,

 “[N]umerous other studies have failed to support the gateway idea.
 Every year, the federal government funds two huge surveys on drug use in the population.
-Over and over they find that the number of people who try marijuana dwarfs that for cocaine or heroin.
+Over and over they find the number of people who try marijuana dwarfs that for cocaine or heroin.
 For example, in 2009, 23 million people reported trying pot – compared with 617,000 who tried cocaine and 180,000 who tried heroin.”

 If there is any gateway effect, then legalizing marijuana helps curb that gateway effect because then marijuana smokers need not associate with the criminal element who may seek to introduce them to methamphetamine, cocaine or opioid drugs.